 - Take a stretch break.
 If your professor stops the lesson to give everyone a break, don’t stay seated.
 Get up, drink from the water fountain, stretch your muscles.

 - Take the stairs.
 Live on the fourth floor?
 That elevator sure is tempting, but climb the stairs instead.
-It will only take you a couple of extra minutes, and you’ll burn five times as many calories as you would if you took the lift.
+It will only take you a couple of extra minutes, and you’ll get your heart rate up and burn more calories than you would if you took the lift.

 - Ride your bike.
 Not only is bike riding the fastest way to maneuver through those windy college paths, but you’ll be burning calories too.
 If you don’t have a bike, consider getting one from your local classifieds or Craigslist.
 Your bike doesn’t have to be fancy, especially if you plan to use it on a relatively flat campus.
 Register your bike with campus security in case of theft.
 Some colleges offer “bike share” programs.
 You may have to pay a small fee, but you'll be able to access shared bikes whenever you want.

 - Play collegiate sports.
 You don’t have to be a Division I athlete to play ball in college.
 Intramural and club teams are open to any students who want to play.

 - Study at the gym.
 Bring your book with you and read in between sets or while plugging away on the elliptical machine.

 - Play an impromptu sports game with friends.
-Shoot hoops or throw Frisbee.
+Shoot hoops or throw a Frisbee.
 It’s a study break and a workout built into one.
 Plus, you might as well take advantage of all of that green space on campus.